Gorath: Release

 Gorath was released theatrically in Japan on 21 March 1962, where it was distributed by Toho.
-It was released in the United States as Gorath by Brenco Pictures through Allied Artists Pictures with an English-language dub on 15 May 1964.
+It was released in the United States as Gorath by Brenco Pictures through Allied Artists Pictures with an English-language dub on 15 May 1964 that removed all scenes involving Maguma, which were deemed too silly to include.
 The film was double-billed in the United States with The Human Vapor.